fbcouto/dissipative-gravitation-model/README.md

 *
-**The Velocity of Light (c) as a Hydrodynamic Limit:** Photons represent a shear ripple, and the speed of light is the extreme thermodynamic threshold where the spatial tissue undergoes complete acoustic exhaustion.
+**The Velocity of Light (c) as a Hydrodynamic Limit:** Photons do not travel through an empty void; they represent a shear ripple.
+The speed of light is the extreme thermodynamic threshold where the spatial tissue undergoes complete acoustic exhaustion, creating a nearly frictionless quantum supercavitation micro-bubble.

 ### 1.1 Covariant Relativistic Hyperelasticity: The 4D Tensor Formulation